 - Planet Dinosaur details several different dinosaur species and their reaction towards the environment and other species via fossil detail in 6 episodes.
 Featured ornithopods include Ouranosaurus, Jeholosaurus, Edmontosaurus, Camptosaurus and Gasparinisaura.
 All of the shown ornithopods are shown as being social animals who live in herds.
 The Edmontosaurus is a notable case as a juvenile is hunted by a pack of Troodon who seek to separate it from its herd.
 The adults are alerted and drive the Troodon away... but the juvenile dies from injuries inflicted by the Troodon, who come back to scavenge on its carcass.

 - Walking with Dinosaurs: Iguanodon and Edmontosaurus (identified as Anatotitian) are shown in "Giants of the Skies" and "Death of a Dynasty" respectively, being social dinosaurs that travel in groups grazing for food and looking after one another.
-The fifth episode, "Spirits of the Ice Forest" is centered on a Leaellynasaura clan as they struggle to survive in Late Cretaceous Antarctica.
-Spirits of the Ice Forests also shows a herd of Muttaburrasaurus migrating through the area, stalked all the while by an Australovenator.
+The fifth episode, "Spirits of the Ice Forest" is centered on a Leaellynasaura clan as they struggle to survive in Late Cretaceous Antarctica, and also shows a herd of Muttaburrasaurus migrating through the area, stalked all the while by an allosaur.

 - When Dinosaurs Roamed America: The fifth and last segment of the show features a family of Tyrannosaurus rex attempt to hunt an Edmontosaurus (identified as Anatotitan) who are shown living in groups.